Three foreign firms promoted to FTSE 100

-LONDON Recently listed Russian steelmaker Evraz (EVRE.L), Russian precious metals miner Polymetal International (POLYP.L) and Irish building materials group CRH (CRH.L) will join the FTSE 100 index .FTSE, FTSE Group said on Wednesday.
+LONDON Dec 7 Recently listed Russian steelmaker Evraz, Russian precious metals miner Polymetal International and Irish building materials group CRH will join the FTSE 100 index, FTSE Group said on Wednesday.

-Satellites operator Inmarsat (ISA.L), South Africa-based investment bank Investec (INVP.L) and platinum miner Lonmin (LMI.L) will be demoted to the FTSE 250 .FTMC index to make way for the foreign entrants.
+Satellites operator Inmarsat, South Africa-based investment bank Investec and platinum miner Lonmin will be demoted to the FTSE 250 index to make way for the foreign entrants.

 Companies outside the FTSE 100 that grow to rank among the 90 largest by market capitalisation are automatically promoted to the blue-chip index.